VerdantFox/blog_posts/posts/0002_pytest_tips_and_tricks/pytest.md

 It is important to know how much of your codebase is covered by tests, and specifically it is important to know which lines of your codebase are run by tests, and which lines are not run.
-Pytes has a great tool for this called `pytest-cov` (which uses `coverage.py` under the hood).
+Pytest has a great tool for this called `pytest-cov` (which uses `coverage.py` under the hood).
 To use `pytest-cov`, first `pip install pytest-cov`.
 Then run your tests like normal with a couple extra command line arguments.
 A standard run with `pytest-cov`